 Wedding receptions are constantly changing.
 What once was a post-ceremony gathering with finger foods and punch, transformed into a four-hour dinner party, and is still evolving as a response to COVID-19.
-Receptions may look different in 2020, but that doesn’t mean that you and your partner can’t celebrate your love in a spectacular way.
+Receptions may look different, but that doesn’t mean that you and your partner can’t celebrate your love in a spectacular way.

 After you choose your vendors, get your dress or tux altered, and send out wedding invites, one of the last things on your list should be finalizing your schedule.
 Whether you are planning for your dream wedding in the future, or are trying to figure out how to pivot to a distanced wedding now, these wedding reception timelines will help inspire you to plan out the perfect order of events for your big day.